 Academic Calendar for Credit Courses

-The academic calendar lists class start dates, end dates, and holidays for the fall and spring semesters and the summer term for credit programs.
+The Academic Calendar provides dates applicable to credit (curriculum) courses.
 The Registration section of the website provides information about advising, registration, payment, and withdrawal and refund deadlines.

 Classification of Programs of Study

 The College is authorized by the State Board of Community Colleges to award the Associate in Arts, Associate in Science, Associate in Arts in Teacher Preparation, Associate in Science in Teacher Preparation, Associate in Engineering, Associate in Fine Arts in Visual Arts, Associate in Applied Science, Associate in General Education, and Associate in General Education in Nursing degrees as well as diplomas and certificates.
-Several associate degrees allow students to complete up to two years of transferable course work toward a baccalaureate degree so the student will enter as a junior at a four-year college or university or have met the entrance requirements for a specialized degree.
-Other programs, ranging in length from one semester to two years, provide entry-level employment training.
+Several associate degrees allow students to complete up to two years of transferable course work toward a baccalaureate degree so the student will enter as a junior at a four- year college or university or have met the entrance requirements for a specialized degree.
+Other programs, ranging in length from 12 credits hours to 73 credit hours, provide entry-level employment training.

-The Associate in Arts in Teacher Preparation (AATP) and Associate in Science in Teacher Preparation (ASTP) degrees are approved for transfer to some UNC System universities and independent colleges and universities that are signatories to the Uniform Articulation Agreement in Teacher Preparation between North Carolina Independent Colleges and Universities.
+The Associate in Arts in Teacher Preparation (AATP) and Associate in Science in Teacher Preparation (ASTP) degrees are approved for transfer to all UNC System universities under the Uniform Articulation Agreement in Teacher Preparation and a parallel agreement with many NC Independent Colleges and Universities.
 The degrees consist of 60 semester hours of credit (SHC) of college transfer courses.
+A student who completes all 60 credits of an AATP/ASTP degree with a GPA of at least 2.7 and a grade of C or better, meets NC state educator testing requirements, and is accepted through competitive admissions will have met requirements for entry into the education program and the university’s lower division general education requirements.
 Students in this program develop a broad liberal arts foundation in writing, math, science, humanities, and social sciences.
 They also complete field-specific training through a set of foundational education courses.

 The Associate in Fine Arts in Visual Arts (AFA) degree is protected under the Uniform Articulation Agreement (Associate for Fine Arts in in Visual Arts) between the University of North Carolina and its counterpart agreement with the NC Independent Colleges and Universities.
 It is designed for seamless transfer to one of the University of North Carolina Bachelor of Fine Arts/Visual Arts programs and many independent colleges in North Carolina.
 Students who complete this degree (totaling a minimum of 60 semester hours of credit) with a grade point average of 2.0 or higher and at least a C in all courses and are accepted through a competitive admissions process to a participating university will have met the entrance requirements for the Baccalaureate of Fine Arts program.

-The Associate in General Education in Nursing degree (AGE-N), governed by the RN to BSN Uniform Articulation Agreement with the University of North Carolina and a similar agreement with NC Independent Colleges and Universities, provides a pathway for Registered Nurses to complete general education requirements before transferring to complete a Bachelor of Science in Nursing (BSN) at most UNC System schools of nursing and many private institutions.
+The Associate in General Education in Nursing degree (AGE-N) governed by the RN to BSN Uniform Articulation Agreement with the University of North Carolina and a similar agreement with NC Independent Colleges and Universities, provides a pathway for Registered Nurses to complete general education requirements before transferring to complete a Bachelor of Science in Nursing (BSN) at most UNC System schools of nursing and many private institutions.
 Students who complete the AGE-N (with a minimum of 60 semester hours of credit) with a C or higher in all courses and an overall 2.0 GPA and who are accepted to a participating university through a competitive admissions process are considered to have met the nursing program entrance requirements and the receiving university’s general education requirements.
 These students can transfer at least 58 credit hours towards a BSN.
-The AGE-N is also designed for students who wish to begin their studies toward the Associate in Nursing degree with the long-term goal of earning a BSN.
+An additional 30-34 transfer credits (may vary by university) for nursing content taken as part of the AAS degree are awarded after an RN student has successfully completed university-level nursing courses.
+The AGE-N is also designed for students who wish to begin their studies toward the Associate Degree Nursing with the long-term goal of earning a BSN.

 Other Degrees

-The Associate in Applied Science (AAS) degree is awarded for two-year technical programs (with a minimum of 64 semester hours of credit) that focus on preparing the student for a profession or career advancement.
-There are senior institutions that accept some of these degrees as the first two years of a four-year program through four-year partnerships, also referred to as bilateral agreements.
+The Associate in Applied Science (AAS) degree is awarded for two-year technical programs (with a minimum of 64 semester hours of credit).
+Associate in Applied Science degree completers may transfer most or all of their credits to a bachelor’s degree program at universities with which Durham Tech has an AAS partnership agreement or to university programs designed for AAS transfer.
+Information about the colleges and universities that offer transfer credit for courses in the Associate in Applied Science degree programs completed at Durham Tech is available on the AAS Transfer Options webpage.
 Other senior institutions evaluate the Associate in Applied Science degree on a course-by-course basis.
-Students should consult with their advisor about course selections based on their goals, and carefully review course descriptions for information about transferability.
-Information about the colleges and universities that offer transfer credit for courses in the Associate in Applied Science degree programs completed at Durham Tech is available on the Four-Year College and University Partnerships webpage.
+Students should consult with their advisor about course selections based on their goals and carefully review course descriptions for information about transferability.
+Information about the colleges and universities that offer transfer credit for courses in the Associate in Applied Science degree programs completed at Durham Tech is available on the AAS Transfer Options webpage.

 Diplomas